Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.15.0
+- Dynamic distant visibility.
+Quest-related statics in the distance now update visibility during gameplay events, without requiring manual regeneration.
+The affected objects must be specified in the override files used by the distant land generator, all base game quests are included in the defaults.
+Export a statics file from the generator and read it to see the details.
+- Per-pixel lighting mode has added shader pre-caching to reduce stutter at the start of a session.
+- Distant version of the ghostfence has a minor scrolling effect added.
+- Reduced peak memory usage when initially loading the game.
+- Additional MWSE script commands added for screenshots and lighting.
+- Tweaked LOD selection for generating distant statics.
+- Fixed (again) splash screens showing a thin line of background color pixels on the top edge.

 0.14.3
 - Fixed white pixel sparkling of distant subpixel objects at night (e.g. tree branches and thin fences).
 - Added gamma correction reset button to video options.